alkerway/hls-simulator/README.md

 #### `AllFragDelay`

-Any following frag requests will be delayed 10 seconds before receiving a response.
+Any following frag requests will be delayed a random number of seconds (between 1 and 20) before receiving a response.

 #### `NextLevel403`